LOOKING FOR THE DEEP POCKET

 Mr. Flores’ status as the homeowners’ “employee at law” under Labor Code §2750.5 was pivotal to the contested claim that the homeowners should be found liable.
 The trial court refused to allow the plaintiffs to refer to Mr. Flores as the Nelsons’ employee and refused to instruct the jury on Penal Code §385(b) or plaintiffs’ proposed negligence per se theory of the case.

 The Court of Appeal reversed the judgment, concluding Mr. Flores was the Nelsons’ employee at law under Labor Code §2750.5, and that Nelsons were liable for violating the statutory duty of care embodied in Penal Code §385(b).
 The Nelsons appealed to the Supreme Court of California.

-Under the test for a statutory presumption of a failure to exercise due care based on violation of a statute, the Court said, a trial court must determine as a matter of law whether the death or injury resulted from an occurrence of the kind which the statute was designed to prevent, and whether the person suffering the death or the injury was one of the class of persons for whose protection the statute was adopted.
-If a plaintiff is not within the protected class of persons that a statute was designed to protect, or if the injury did not result from an occurrence of the nature which the transgressed statute was designed to prevent, then the statutory “negligence per se” doctrine has no application to the negligence claim.
+Under the test for a statutory presumption of a failure to exercise due care based on violation of a statute, the Court said, a trial court must determine as a matter of law whether the death or injury resulted from an occurrence of the kind which the statute was designed to prevent and whether the person suffering the death or the injury was a member of a class of persons for whose protection the statute was adopted.
+If a plaintiff is not within the protected class of persons that a statute was designed to protect, or if the injury did not result from the kind of occurrence the transgressed statute was designed to prevent, then the statutory “negligence per se” doctrine has no application to the negligence claim.